emmawalshdev/kaytea_art/README.md

 * [Favicon.io](https://favicon.io/) - Used to generate the favicons.

+* [IMgBB](https://imgbb.com/) - Used to store images.

+* [Am I Responsive](http://ami.responsivedesign.is/) - Used to create responsive images for different devices.

+* [LottieFiles](https://lottiefiles.com/) - All free animations are sourced from here.

+* [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - Used for monitoring the responsiveness of the website.

 ### Dependencies

 * [asgiref](https://pypi.org/project/asgiref/) - ASGI is a standard for Python asynchronous web apps and servers to communicate with each other, and is positioned as an asynchronous successor to WSGI.